cyberphone/D-CBOR/README.md

 D-CBOR enables this without wrapping data in `bstr` or `base64url`.

 __Q:__ Does D-CBOR affect decoders?<br>
-__A:__ Yes, advanced decoder/encoder designs typically use a single class to represent a specific type.
+__A:__ Yes, advanced decoder/encoder designs typically use a _single
+class to represent a specific data type_.
 Deterministic serialization makes instances of such objects behave identically, regardless if they are created programmatically or are the result of a decoding process.